RyanAngJY/With.network-TechASEAN-API/README.md

 ### To Deploy on Elastic Beanstalk

-Git commit the code to master branch.
+Git commit the code to master branch and push.

 Run: